Amsterdam to Bruges - 11 days

 Itinerary

-This tour is offered on four different boats, the Deluxe vessels the Quo Vadis and Merlijn, the Comfort boat, the Fleur, and the Standard vessel, the Gandalf.
+This tour is offered on three different boats, the Deluxe vessel the Merlijn, the Comfort boat, the Fleur, and the Standard vessel, the Gandalf.
 Be sure to read the itineraries for each boat, what is included, not included, etc. Distances are approximate.
 All itineraries are subject to change due to variables in wind and weather and other unforeseen circumstances having to do with mooring requirements, lock repairs, etc.

 Merlijn